Right-Most Position of a Last Progeny Modified Branching Random Walk: Abstract

 \section{Abstract}

 In this work, we consider a modification of the usual Branching Random Walk (BRW), where we give certain independent and identically distributed (i.i.d.) displacements to all the particles at the $n$-th generation, which may be different from the driving increment distribution.
 We call this process \emph{last progeny modified branching random walk (LPM-BRW)}.
-Depending on the value of a parameter, $\theta$, we classify the model in three distinct cases, namely, the boundary case, below the boundary case, and above the boundary case.
-Under very minimal assumptions on the underlying point process of the increments, we show that at the \emph{boundary case}, when $\theta$ takes a particular value $\theta_0$, the maximum displacement converges to a limit after only an appropriate centering, which is of the form $c_1 n - c_2 \log n$.
-We give an explicit formula for the constants $c_1$ and $c_2$ and show that $c_1$ is exactly the same, while $c_2$ is $1/3$ of the corresponding constants of the usual BRW.
+Depending on the value of a parameter, $\theta$, we classify the model into three distinct cases, namely, the boundary case, below the boundary case, and above the boundary case.
+Under very minimal assumptions on the underlying point process of the increments, we show that at the \emph{boundary case}, $\theta=\theta_0$, where $\theta_0$ is a parameter value associated with the displacement point process, the maximum displacement converges to a limit after only an appropriate centering, which is of the form $c_1 n - c_2 \log n$.
+We give an explicit formula for the constants $c_1$ and $c_2$ and show that $c_1$ is exactly the same, while $c_2$ is $1/3$ of the corresponding constants of the usual BRW~\cite{Aide13}.
 We also characterize the limiting distribution.
-We further show that below the boundary (that is, when $\theta < \theta_0$), the logarithmic correction term is absent.
-For above the boundary case (that is, when $\theta > \theta_0$), we have only a partial result, which indicates a possible existence of the logarithmic correction in the centering with exactly the same constant as that of the classical BRW.
-For $\theta \leq \theta_0$, we further derive Brunet-Derrida -type results of point process convergence of our LPM-BRW to a decorated Poission point process.
-Our proofs are based on a novel method of coupling the maximum displacement with a \emph{linear statistics} associated with a more well-studied process in statistics, known as the \emph{smoothing transformation}.
+We further show that below the boundary, $\theta < \theta_0$, the logarithmic correction term is absent.
+For above the boundary, $\theta > \theta_0$, the logarithmic correction term is exactly the same as that of the classical BRW.
+For $\theta \leq \theta_0$, we further derive Brunet-Derrida -type results of point process convergence of our LPM-BRW to a Poisson point process.
+Our proofs are based on a novel method of coupling the maximum displacement with a \emph{linear statistic} associated with a more well-studied process in statistics, known as the \emph{smoothing transformation}.